 Finding dev environments in your organization, when you have several projects and domains running at the same time, can be a tricky challenge.

 Luckily here at SecurityTrails we have developed the perfect Attack Surface Intelligence tool to quickly help you find any dev and testing subdomains in just a few seconds.
 Let's see it in action:

 As you can see, finding dev and testing subdomains takes literally seconds, and brings you the full picture of everything you need to know to detect and take proper action over all these digital assets.

-Know the Internet surface area of your organization
+Know the Internet surface area of your organization REQUEST ACCESS TO ASI